Difegue/LANraragi/tools/Documentation/extending-lanraragi/index/architecture.md

 While Perl's mantra is "There's more than one way to do it", I try to make LRR follow the PBP, aka Perl Best Practices.
 This is done by the use of the [Perl::Critic](https://metacpan.org/pod/Perl::Critic) module, which reports PBP violations.
 If installed, you can run the critic on the entire LRR source tree through the `npm run critic` shortcut command.
+Critic is automatically run on evert commit made to LRR at the level 5 thanks to [Github Actions](https://github.com/Difegue/LANraragi/blob/dev/.github/main.workflow).

 I also run [perltidy](https://en.wikipedia.org/wiki/PerlTidy) on the source tree every now and then for consistency.